✔ Veganism will explode in popularity

-The Extinction Rebellion (XR) protests of 2019 were just the tip of the spear.
+The 2019 protests by Extinction Rebellion (XR) – which isn’t affiliated to Thunberg, but has her support – were just the tip of the spear.
 The group will continue to disrupt everyday activities and grab widespread attention.

 XR is planning to build a “mass mobilisation of ordinary people across the country” in 2020, aiming to get at least 10,000 people to pledge their willingness to “engage in civil disobedience which may risk arrest”.

 “The decisions made over the next 12 months will define the future of our world.

 “The stakes have never been higher as time runs out to act on the climate and ecological emergency.”

 The group’s rallies outside November’s UN Climate Change Summit in Glasgow will attract media attention, cutting through the noise to promote pro-climate messages.

 A record six million people joined climate protests around the world in September 2019 (which were coordinated by Thunberg’s group, FridaysForFuture), and those numbers will rise this year.